photonixapp/photonix-mobile/README.md

 ## Publishing

-Before building a new version for Android or iOS, icrement the version number `expo.version` in `app.json`.
+Before building a new version for Android or iOS, increment the version number `expo.version` in `app.json`.

 ### Google Play